 - In a stand mixer fitted with a paddle attachment, beat butter and confectioners’ sugar, vanilla and salt at medium until fluffy.

-Roll dough into a 1 1/2 -inch log.
-Wrap in parchment paper.
+- Roll dough into a log then wrap in parchment paper.

-Refrigerate for 1 hour.
+- Refrigerate for at least 1 hour.
 Add parchment paper to baking sheets.

 - Bake for 10 minutes.